-Trex decking looks great from the moment it’s installed, but over months, it gradually accumulates dirt, dust and debris.
-All of this needs to be removed, preferably two or three times a year, to keep your decking looking its best.
+Trex decking looks great from the moment it’s installed, but over months, it gradually accumulates dirt, dust, grime and debris.
+All of this needs to be removed, preferably two or three times a year, to keep your deck looking its best.

-What Time of Year Should You Clean Trex Decking?
+What Time of Year Should You Clean a Trex Deck?

-Mid-spring and mid-fall are the two best times of year to clean Trex decking, because they offer idea temperatures for the job.
+Mid-spring and mid-fall are the two best times of year to clean Trex decking, because they offer ideal temperatures for the job.

 Summer temperatures may be too hot for many people to perform a deck cleaning job.
-If pollen counts are high or dust builds up during the summer, consider cleaning your deck in the early morning or evening hours to beat the heat.
+If pollen counts are high or there’s dust build up during the summer, consider rinsing your deck off with warm water from the garden hose in the early morning or evening hours to beat the heat.

 To begin cleaning Trex decking, simply remove everything on it, from seating to barbecues — and don’t forget kids’ toys.
 This is also a good time to clean outdoor patio furniture, especially the seat covers, since you’re moving everything anyway.

-Give the decking a good sweep to remove leaves, soil and other surface debris.
-A soft-bristle brush is usually the best option, as it minimizes the risk of scratching your deck’s surface.
-It also removes finer debris from the embossed pattern than other types of brushes might.
+Give the decking a good sweep to remove leaves, soil, and other surface debris.
+A soft bristle brush is usually the best option, as it minimizes the risk of scratching the deck surface.
+It also removes finer debris from the embossed pattern than other types of scrub brushes might.

 Next, rinse the deck with warm, soapy water, gradually working the water and soap into the grain.
 Use a clean soft-bristle brush to do so.
-You can use a slightly tougher brush if the dirt on your deck is particularly stubborn, but avoid brushes with metal bristles such as paving brushes, as these can permanently scratch the Trex surface.
+You can use a slightly tougher brush if the mildew and grime on your deck is particularly stubborn, but avoid brushes with metal bristles such as paving brushes, as these can permanently scratch and scuff the Trex surface.

 Deck brighteners are popular, but use of bleach or acid can lighten the color of Trex decking.
 While they don’t affect the actual integrity of the decking, they can lead to patchiness.
 Always test a deck brightener in an inconspicuous area before using it.